A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers

 \section{Conclusion}

 This survey provided an up-to-date and comprehensive review of recent advances in relation extraction.
-We first designed a novel taxonomy to systematically summarize the model architectures used in existing DNN-based RE approaches.
-It fully combed recent research trends in categories, illustrating the differences and connections between RE subtasks.
+We first designed a novel taxonomy to systematically summarize the model architectures used in existing DNN-based RE approaches, fully combing recent research trends in categories, and illustrating the differences and connections between RE subtasks.
 Then, we analyzed several important yet challenging RE problems and their corresponding solutions.
-Specifically, we discussed the performance of relation extraction on current solutions in diverse, challenging settings (i.e., the low-resource setting and the cross-sentence setting) and specific domains (i.e., biomedical, finance, legal, and scientific fields), respectively.
-Considering the new frontiers in RE studies, we also presented in-depth analyses that revealed the issues of RE with PLMs.
+Specifically, we discussed the performance of relation extraction on current solutions in diverse, challenging settings (i.e., the low-resource setting and the cross-sentence setting) and specific domains (i.e., biomedical, finance, legal, and scientific fields).
+Considering the new frontiers in RE studies, we also presented in-depth analyses that revealed the issues of RE with PLMs and LLMs.
 Finally, we pointed out several promising future directions and prospects.
-We hope this survey could provide insightful perspectives and inspire the widespread implementation of real-life RE systems.
+We hope this survey provides insightful perspectives and inspires the widespread implementation of real-life RE systems.